-- I. INTRODUCTION.
-Texas courts have recognized different approaches to proving separate property.
-Other jurisdictions, as well, have published appellate cases about how to trace separate or non-marital property upon divorce.
-Tracing is not limited to marital property disputes.
-Tracing is also used to re-segregate proceeds from the sale of exempt assets that were mixed with non-exempt cash, or to allocate funds when monies embezzled from several victims have been mixed.
-This article discusses different approaches to tracing that have been recognized by Texas courts, along with tracing approaches used in other jurisdictions. - II.
-TRACING; MUTATIONS. "[T]he question whether particular property is separate or community must depend upon the existence or nonexistence of the facts, which, by the rules of law, give character to it . . . ."
-Hilley v.
+Other jurisdictions, besides Texas, have published appellate cases about how to trace property.
+Across the country, tracing is not limited to marital property disputes.
+Tracing is also used to segregate proceeds from the sale of exempt assets that were mixed with non-exempt cash, to segregate assets that are subject to a creditor's security interest from those that are not, to allocate funds when monies embezzled from several victims have been mixed, or to impose a constructive trust.
+This Article discusses different approaches to tracing that have been recognized by Texas courts, along with tracing approaches used in other jurisdictions.

+II.
+TRACING; MUTATIONS. "[T]he question whether particular property is separate or community must depend upon the existence or nonexistence of the facts, which, by the rules of law, give character to it" Hilley v.
 Hilley, 161 Tex.
 569, 342 S.W.2d 565, 568 (Tex.
 1961).
 "Tracing involves establishing the separate origin of the property through evidence showing the time and means by which the spouse originally obtained possession of the property."
 Boyd v.
 Boyd, 131 S.W.3d 605, 612 (Tex.
 App.--Fort Worth 2004, no pet.).
 As noted in Pace v.
 Pace, 160 S.W.3d 706, 711 (Tex.
 App.--Dallas 2005, pet. denied): "Where an asset is purchased during marriage with monies traceable to a spouse's separate estate, the asset may appropriately be characterized as separate property."

 The Supreme Court said, in Rose v.
 Houston, 11 Tex.
-324, 1854 WL 4287, \2 (Tex.
+324, 1854 WL 4287, 2 (Tex.
 1854):

 It has been decided, not only that property received in exchange for the separate property of one of the parties to the nuptial contract remains separate property, but that property purchased with money which was obtained upon the sale of the separate property of either husband or wife, also remains separate property.
 (Love v.
 Robinson, 7 Tex.
 R., 6; McIntyre v.
 Chappell, 4 Id.)
 The consequence is, that to maintain the character of separate property, it is not necessary that the property of either husband or wife should be preserved in specie, or in kind.

 It may undergo mutations and changes, and still remain separate property; and so long as it can be clearly and indisputably traced and identified, its distinctive character will remain.

 In Smith v.
 Bailey, 66 Tex.
 553, 1 S.W.
 627, 628 (Tex.
 1886), the Supreme Court said: "Another principle, equally well settled, is that the wife's separate property may undergo mutations and changes, yet retain its separate character; but the proof to trace and identify it in its changed condition must be clear and satisfactory."
 Again in Norris v.
 Vaughan, 152 Tex.
-491, 496-97, 260 S.W.2d 676, 679 (1953), the Supreme Court said: "so long as separate property can be definitely traced and identified it remains separate property regardless of the fact that the separate property may undergo 'mutations and changes."
+491, 496-97, 260 S.W.2d 676, 679 (1953), the Supreme Court said: "so long as separate property can be definitely traced and identified it remains separate property regardless of the fact that the separate property may undergo 'mutations and changes.""